Microsoft Eligibility Criteria for Freshers & Experienced 2025

 Employee Count Approximately 220,000 worldwide

-There are several reasons why working for Microsoft would be an excellent career choice.
-The following are some of the major advantages:
+There are several compelling reasons why working for Microsoft would be an excellent career choice:

-• Impact: As the world's second-largest tech giant, Microsoft is a global giant.
-Microsoft offers employees an opportunity to make their mark on technologies that touch millions of individuals worldwide, whether it's through Windows, Azure, Office, or others.
+As the world's second-largest tech giant, Microsoft offers employees an opportunity to make their mark on technologies that touch millions of individuals worldwide, whether it's through Windows, Azure, Office, or other products.

 Jobs Offered at Microsoft

-Microsoft recruits for numerous roles, from software development data science, and product management.
-Here are some of the job positions along with the Cost to Company (CTC) ordinately evaluated in India:
+Microsoft recruits for numerous roles, from software development to data science and product management.
+Here are some of the job positions along with the Cost to Company (CTC) ordinarily evaluated in India:

 Job Role Average Salary (INR)